YoloSoftDE/NixCompress/README.md

 The project is shipped along with a CMake file.
 You can easily compile from source by building a Makefile for your OS.

-You will need at least version 2.8.
-Any c compiler will do the job.
+You will need cmake in at least version 2.8, but c compiler will do the job.

 When using the visualization of the huffmann-tree you need to get the SimpleDraw executable from the [official site](http://www.iem.thm.de/iem/graefe.html).
-Pleace the executable within the same or in the parent path relative to the nc executable.
+Pleace the executable within the same or in the parent path relative to the lz1337 executable.

 ### Linux ###